 Roosters in the Urban Unincorporated Area

-The Washington County Board of Commissioners is currently considering an ordinance that would regulate the keeping of roosters and male peacocks within the urban unincorporated area of the county.
+The Washington County Board of Commissioners recently rejected a proposed ordinance that would regulate the keeping of roosters and male peacocks within the urban unincorporated area of the county.
 Details of the draft ordinance are provided below.

 |Ord#||Description||Board of Commissioners Meeting(s)||Staff Contact|

 |777||Ordinance No. 777 proposes to amend the County Code Title 6 Animals to prohibit the keeping of roosters, male peacocks and other male fowl known for its loud call by residents inside the urban growth boundary but outside of cities.||

 Board rejected proposed ordinance at public hearing on April 1, 2014